Existential characterizations of monadic NIP: Collapse of dividing lines

 \section{Collapse of dividing lines}

 We now apply the results of the previous section to hereditary classes of finite structures.
 For hereditary classes, it is common to use more finitary definitions of (monadic) NIP/stability than Definition \ref{def:prop}.
-We begin by showing these are equivalent.
+We begin by showing these are equivalent for NIP/stability.
+The equivalence for monadic NIP/stability will use the main result of this section, and so appear at its end in Proposition \ref{prop:findef}.

-\begin{definition} For a formula $\phi(\xbar;\ybar)$ with its free variables partitioned and a bipartite graph $G=(I,J,E)$, we say a structure $M$ {\em encodes $G$ via $\phi$} if there are sets $A=\set{\abar_i | i \in I} \subseteq M^{|\xbar|}, B=\set{\bbar_j | j \in J} \subseteq M^{|\ybar|}$ such that $M\models\phi(\abar_i,\bbar_j)\Leftrightarrow G\models E(i,j)$.
+\begin{definition} For a formula $\phi(\xbar;\ybar)$ with its free variables partitioned and a bipartite graph $G=(I,J;E)$, we say a structure $M$ {\em encodes $G$ via $\phi$} if there are sets $A=\set{\abar_i | i \in I} \subseteq M^{|\xbar|}, B=\set{\bbar_j | j \in J} \subseteq M^{|\ybar|}$ such that $M\models\phi(\abar_i,\bbar_j)\Leftrightarrow G\models E(i,j)$.

 Given a class $\CC$ of structures, {\em $\phi$ encodes $G$ in $\CC$} if there is some $M_G \in \CC$ encoding $G$ via $\phi$. \end{definition}

 \begin{notation} Given a class $\CC$ of structures, we use $Th(\CC) := \bigcap_{M \in \CC} Th(M)$ to denote the common theory of structures in the class. \end{notation}